Sinking of RMS Lusitania: Other controversies

 The wreck was depth-charged or attacked with Hedgehog mortars.
 A Dublin-based technical diver, Des Quigley, who dived on the wreck in the 1990s, reported that the wreck is "like Swiss cheese" and the seabed around her "is littered with unexploded hedgehog mines".
 Similar observations were made by other explorers, such as the 1993 Ballard expedition.
 Conspiracy theorists have suggested this was part of a plot to destroy evidence of British deception, such as the presence of undeclared explosives.
 Instead, historians suggest this was due to NATO anti-submarine warfare exercises in 1948, which used the wreck as a target at a time when its historical value was not considered important.
 Layton notes that the wreck was sold for a mere £1000, and that despite the bombardment, the state of the wreck was such that expeditions in 1993 and 2011 could verify the intact state of the cargo hold, including "neatly stacked" ammunition.

 Another debated topic is the degree of blame that can be placed on Captain Turner.
-This was the centre of the wartime inquiries, which raised the issue of whether he had disobeyed Admiralty instructions.
-While he was exonerated at the time, modern historians disagree as to whether this was appropriate.
-In addition Turner is blamed for the poor preparedness of the ship, including the poor quality of lifeboat drilling, and allowing many portholes to be open.
-While most would agree that running into the submarine was ultimately a matter of bad luck, with the more modern understanding that the ship may have sunk from torpedo damage alone, the degree to which Turner may have exacerbated the loss of life gains greater significance.
+This was the centre of the wartime inquiries, which raised the issue of whether he had failed to follow all of Admiralty instructions.
+While he was exonerated at the time, some historians disagree as to whether this was appropriate.
+Turner was also accused of poor preparedness of the ship, including the poor quality of lifeboat drilling, and for allowing portholes to be open.
+While most would agree that running into the submarine was ultimately a matter of bad luck, with the more modern understanding that the ship may have sunk from torpedo damage alone, the degree to which Turner may have exacerbated the loss of life gains some significance.

 It is also suggested that there may have been some cover-up on the German end.
 This centers around the typewritten and unsigned nature of Schwieger's logs for that day, which implies a lost version more in line with his style for other logs.
 One suggestion is that Schwieger's log was edited to "humanise" his account, the commander being otherwise not noted for expressing much sympathy for his victims.
 Preston describes a number of inconsistencies in Schwieger's account, suggesting the diary demonstrated "institutional afterthoughts", aimed to demonstrate German conscience and British incompetence.
 A few survivor accounts also noted that they saw the submarine surfacing as the ship was sinking, some offering the criticism that the sub did not offer aid.
 While this is an unrealistic demand, it has been suggested that this surfacing did genuinely happen.